 9. Asian Slaw

 Julienne any or all of these veggies: cabbage, red bell pepper, zucchini, carrots, scallions.
-Quickly stir-fry in coconut oil until tender, then toss with a little coconut aminos, a pinch of ginger, and a crushed garlic clove.
+Quickly stir-fry in coconut oil until tender, then toss with a little coconut aminos (or homemade substitute), a pinch of ginger, and a crushed garlic clove.
 Pile on top of the burger; bonus if you serve the whole shebang on top of cauliflower rice.

 10. Curry Sauce

 Stir-fry a tablespoon of curry paste in a teaspoon of coconut oil over medium-high heat for 30 seconds.
 Add 1/2 cup coconut milk, bring to a boil, and simmer 5 minutes.
 Drizzle over burger and top with minced cilantro.
 You might also like this South Indian Curry.